Renad03/Ecommerce-Microservices-Backend/README.md

 # Ecommerce Microservices Backend

 This is a microservices-based e-commerce application built with Spring Boot, featuring three core services: Wallet, Shop, and Inventory.
-Each service is independently deployable and interacts via RESTful APIs with the help of Spring Cloud components such as Eureka, Feign, API Gateway, and Resilience4j for fault tolerance.
+Each service is independently deployable and interacts via RESTful APIs using Spring Cloud components like Eureka, Feign, API Gateway, and Resilience4j for fault tolerance.

-The system is designed to be frontend-agnostic and can be integrated with any client-side technology — including mobile apps (e.g., Flutter, React Native) and web apps (e.g., React, Angular).
+The system is frontend-agnostic and can be integrated with any client-side technology — including mobile apps (e.g., Flutter, React Native) and web apps (e.g., React, Angular).

-The system is composed of three main microservices, each handling specific responsibilities:
+Microservice Breakdown

     👜 Wallet Service: Manages user authentication, wallet balance, and financial transactions.